dot-mino/escrow_service/README.md

 ## Future implementations
 The first thing I want to implement in the future is a notification system that allows the depositor and agent to be informed about the status of transactions quickly and easily.

-In addition to improving the user experience and the graphics of the application
+In addition to improving the user experience and the graphics of the application.

+And finally take advantage of the testcase functionality present in hardat, the end of creating an ad hoc testcase for this application